 Day 1: Meeting and accommodation in Sarria

-The first step of our organised Camino de Santiago will be a meeting of all the members of the group in the hostel selected by our expert and founder Alberto Lence.
+The first step of our Organised pilgrimage to Santiago de Compostela will be a meeting of all the members of the group at the first hostel, in Sarria.

 The necessary information will be provided two days before the start of the trip via a WhatsApp group.